jonathanburns/blog/_posts/2024-12-06-safenet-deep-dive.md

 ## Risks

-Lets take a look at the different actors in the system and analyze potential risks.
+Let's take a look at the different actors in the system and analyze potential risks.

 ### Risks For The Processor